LeChatP/RootAsRole/README.md

 5- find an approach that allows controlling the use of privileges on a resource.
 For example, when cap_net_bind_service is given to a user , we want to indicate the port number that the user can use with this privilege.
 A possible solution is to use krpobe or to develop  LSM hooks.

+6-give the possibility to all users and all groups to run programs with some privileges.
+For example, an administrator wants to authorise all users to use ping program.
+In this case, he can edit the capabilityRole.xml to define a role that has cap_net_raw.
+In the user and group nodes, the administrator can use the character * for repersenting the list of all users and groups.
+Users can then use sr to assume the role and run the ping program, but they don't need to authenticate themselves to assume the role.

 References
 ==========